-The particular activities that a science writer undertakes depends upon the nature of the role and who they are writing for.
-Common activities may include:
+The particular activities you'll undertake depend on the nature of your role and who you're writing for.
+Common activities include:

 - occasionally reading page proofs from printers and checking colour proofs.

-Salary level depends on the type of work the writer undertakes, the type of employer and how much experience the writer has.
+Salary levels depend on the type of work you undertake, your type of employer and how much experience you have.
 Salaries vary widely between regions and publications.

-- Science writers can earn between £15,000 and £26,000 per year in their initial positions; new freelance writers may make even less until they have established themselves.
+- Science writers can earn between £15,000 and £26,000 per year in their initial positions.
+New freelance writers may earn less as they work towards becoming well-established.